-We have an unsecured, committed \$125.0 million revolving line of credit available to fund our domestic working capital requirements.
-At March 31, 2016, no balance was outstanding under this line of credit.
-At March 31, 2016, we were in compliance with all associated covenants.
-Internationally, our subsidiaries have operating lines of credit in place guaranteed by the parent company with a combined credit limit of approximately \$87.8 million at March 31, 2016, of which \$2.3 million is designated as a European customs guarantee.
-At March 31, 2016, no balance was outstanding under these subsidiary lines of credit.
+We have an unsecured, committed revolving line of credit available to fund our domestic working capital requirements.
+Monthly variable commitments available for funding average \$100.0 million over the course of a calendar year.
+At September 30, 2017, no balance was outstanding under this line of credit.
+At September 30, 2017, we were in compliance with all associated covenants.
+Internationally, our subsidiaries have operating lines of credit in place guaranteed by the parent company with a combined credit limit of approximately \$90.1 million at September 30, 2017, of which \$3.3 million is designated as a European customs guarantee.
+At September 30, 2017, no amount was outstanding under these subsidiary lines of credit.